 Have you noticed the thing that happens during wedding planning, where suddenly all real-world logic starts to fail people?
 You might see it manifest in things like:

-- Your dad insisting that a wedding isn’t real unless there’s steak on the menu.
+- Your dad insisting that a wedding isn’t real unless there’s a wedding cake.

 - Your mom freaking out that people won’t understand how to get from the hotel to the venue without written instructions.
-(It’s 2017, y’all.
-GPS is here to stay.)
+(I mean, GPS is here to stay.)

-- Your sister telling you that you won’t look “bridal” if you wear your hair down.
+- Your sister telling you that you won’t look “bridal” in your non-traditional wedding dress.

 - Your mother-in-law telling you people will leave your rehearsal dinner if you just have beer and not white wine.